jhawe/jhawe.github.io/_posts/2019-01-20-analysis-skillcraft-kaggle.md

 <img src="/assets/figures/2019-01-20-analysis-skillcraft-kaggle/apm_totalhours_vs_leagueindex-2.png" title="center" alt="center" style="display: block; margin: auto;" />

-Ah, I like this plot, it shows quite some interesting information (and just looks kinda fancy!).
+Ah, I like this plot, it allows us to extract some interesting information (and just looks fancy!).
 We can see that in higher leagues in general the APM seem to be higher than in lower leagues, same for the TotalHours played.
 Similarly,  ActionLatency is lower in higher leagues, also somewhat correlating with the TotalHours played.

-Now let's look at this information a bit differently, doing fancy violin plots instead of these points.
+Now let's look at this information a bit differently, doing violin plots instead of these points.